deepjets/deepjets/README.rst

 python packages.

 Contributions are welcome!
-This code was behind the results shown in https://arxiv.org/abs/1609.00607 but at the core of deepjets the interfaces with PYTHIA, HepMC, Delphes and FastJet could be useful in other contexts and should probably be factored out into a separate lightweight package.
+This code was behind the results shown in https://arxiv.org/abs/1609.00607 and inspired by the original work in https://arxiv.org/abs/1511.05190.
+At the core of deepjets the interfaces with PYTHIA, HepMC, Delphes and FastJet could be useful in other contexts and should probably be factored out into a separate lightweight package.
 Feel free to open a pull request or use this code for your own studies.

 Installation
 ------------